openshift/enhancements/enhancements/machine-api/control-plane.md

 ### Non-Goals

-- To integrate with any existing Etcd topology e.g external clusters.
-Stacked Etcd with dynamic member identities, local storage and the Cluster Etcd Operator are an assumed invariant.
+- To integrate with any existing etcd topology e.g external clusters.
+Stacked etcd with dynamic member identities, local storage and the Cluster etcd Operator are an assumed invariant.
 - To managed individual Control Plane components.
 Self hosted Control Plane components that are self managed by their operators is an assumed invariant.
 - To integrate with any Control Plane components topology e.g Remote hosted pod based Control Plane.
 - Automated disaster recovery of a cluster that has lost quorum.